KurtKehren/KurtKehren.github.io/project-1.md

 December 2024 – April 2025

 ## Overview
-For a capstone project I worked callaborativly with a team of mechanical engineers to create a filament winde that could be used by our rocketry team to make body tubes for it's high powered rocket.
-The more in house manufacturing is done the more more points our team would score at competition, being able to customize body tube thickness and diameter increases performance while giving the team more points.
-The machine was designed to be easily exapndable to make tube up to 6 feet long and 8 inches in diameter.
+For a capstone project I worked collaboratively with a team of mechanical engineers to create a CNC filament winder that could be used by our rocketry team to make body tubes for its high powered rocket.
+The more in house manufacturing is done the more points our team would score at competition, being able to customize body tube thickness and diameter increases performance while giving the team more points.
+The machine was designed to be easily expandable to make tubes up to 6 feet long and 8 inches in diameter.

 <div style="display: flex; justify-content: center; align-items: center; gap: 20px; flex-wrap: wrap;">
   <a href="/project-1"><img src="WINDER CAD w markings.PNG" alt="test" width="500"></a>
 </div>
-The raw carbon is dunked in epoxy and squgied off then layed on the tube at an angle determined by the travel of the head realative to the rotation of the mandrel tube.
+The raw carbon is dunked in epoxy and squeezed off then laid on the tube at an angle determined by the travel of the head relative to the rotation of the mandrel tube.
 It is then shrink wrapped and let to cure.
-For cost and rapid prototyping cardboard was used so diffrent sizes couble be tried and the cured carbon could be easily extracted by disolving the tube in water.
+For cost and rapid prototyping cardboard was used so different sizes could be tried and the cured carbon could be easily extracted by dissolving the tube in water.

 <div style="display: flex; justify-content: center; align-items: center; gap: 20px; flex-wrap: wrap;">
   <a href="/project-1"><img src="Display Winder.jpg" alt="test" width="350"></a>
 </div>

-The inital gcode was developed with red ribbon to simulate the carbon filament width seen in the image above.
-An Arduino Uno was used with a CNC top hat to control the 3 stepper motors running on mnauelly coded Gcode controlling tube length, wind angle, pattern, and thickness.
+The initial gcode was developed with red ribbon to simulate the carbon filament width seen in the image above.
+An Arduino Uno was used with a CNC top hat to control the 3 stepper motors running on manually coded Gcode controlling tube length, wind angle, pattern, and thickness.

 <div style="display: flex; justify-content: center; align-items: center; gap: 20px; flex-wrap: wrap;">